-As you might have heard, Adobe has finally decided to end its support of Flash on December 31 of this year.
+As you might have heard, Adobe has finally decided to end its support of Flash on December 31, 2020.

 Initially created as a way to enable video playback in web browsers, Adobe Flash became so much more over its 20+-year history.
 After video playback came interactivity.
 And then that same Flash Player install would let you add interactive games and activities to your site.
 Once static web pages could now be so much more engaging.